 Michele is an urban ethnographer and activist who joined the Urban Institute in September 2017.
 His work focuses on the politics of life at the urban margins, with a particular focus on the embodiment on housing precarity.
 His non-academic works include an ethnographic novel around homelessness (Il numero 1, Eris, 2011) and a full-length video documentary around forced evictions in Bucharest, Romania (A început ploaia – It started raining).
-He is part of the grassroot activist organisation Common Front for the Right to Housing (FCDL), based in Bucharest.
+He is part of the grassroot activist organisation Common Front for the Right to Housing (FCDL), based in Bucharest, and a core partner of the Unequal Cities Network at UCLA.

 Michele is one of the founders and Editor of the Radical Housing Journal, the Corresponding Editor for Europe at IJURR, as well as an Editor of City.
 In Sheffield, he leads the Life at the Margins research theme at the UI, and he is the Director of the ECRs (Early Career Researchers) Development Network.